madeddie/homelab/README.md

 The k8s cluster runs MetalLB, configured to give out IPs between 192.168.0.240 and 192.168.0.250.

 Traefik was chosen as main loadbalancer and ingress service and is hardcoded to request 192.168.0.240.

+### SOPS secrets operator

+We can add Secrets to our git repo safely since they can be encrypted using SOPS.

+Create a SopsSecret CR encapsulating whichever Secret's you want, encrypt it with `sops` and commit it to the repo.
+After creating the CR with `kubectl apply -f ...` or adding it to an Argo CD Application (through Helm or Kustomize), the SOPS secrets operator will decrypt the values and create the k8s Secret objects.

 ## hardware